create virtualenv virtualenv $HOME/venvs/popper # activate it source $HOME/venvs/popper/bin/activate # install Popper in it pip install popper

 How can Popper capture more complex workflows?
 For example, automatically restarting failed tasks?¶

-A Popper pipeline is a simple sequence of bash scripts.
+A Popper pipeline is a simple sequence of “containerized bash scripts”.
 Popper is not a replacement for scientific workflow engines, instead, its goal is to capture the highest-most workflow: the human interaction with a terminal.
-For more on this, please take a look at the Popper vs. other software section of our documentation.

 Can I follow Popper in computational science research, as opposed to computer science?¶

 Yes, the goal for Popper is to make it a domain-agnostic experimentation protocol.
-Examples of how to follow Popper on distinct domains: atmospheric science, computational neuroscience, genomics and applied math.
+See the https://github.com/popperized/popper-examples repository for examples.

 How to apply the Popper protocol for applications that take large quantities of computer time?¶